List of highest-grossing Nigerian films

 The following are the highest-grossing Nigerian films of all time in Nigerian cinemas.
-Revenues from special screenings, DVD sales, online streaming and theatrical screenings outside English-speaking West Africa are excluded from this gross total.
+The 2024 film Everybody Loves Jenifa currently leads the chart, with ₦1,882,553,548 grossed over a few months.
+Revenues from special screenings, DVD sales, online streaming, and theatrical screenings outside English-speaking West Africa are excluded from this gross total.
 Films from this list have not been adjusted for inflation.